 The basis for depreciation of MACRS property is the property's cost or other basis multiplied by the percentage of business/investment use.
-For a discussion of business/investment use, see Partial business or investment use under Property Used in Your Business or Income-Producing Activity in chapter 1.
+For a discussion of business/ investment use, see Partial business or investment use under Property Used in Your Business or Income-Producing Activity in chapter 1.
 Reduce that amount by any credits and deductions allocable to the property.
 The following are examples of some credits and deductions that reduce basis.

-- Any deduction for section 179 property. - Any deduction under section 179B of the Internal Revenue Code for capital costs to comply with Environmental Protection Agency sulfur regulations. - Any deduction under section 179C of the Internal Revenue Code for certain qualified refinery property placed in service after August 8, 2005. - Any deduction under section 179D of the Internal Revenue Code for certain energy efficient commercial building property placed in service after December 31, 2005. - Any deduction under section 179E of the Internal Revenue Code for qualified advanced mine safety equipment property placed in service after December 20, 2006. - Any deduction for removal of barriers to the disabled and the elderly. - Any disabled access credit, enhanced oil recovery credit, and credit for employer-provided childcare facilities and services. - Any special depreciation allowance. - Basis adjustment for investment credit property under section 50(c) of the Internal Revenue Code.
+- Any deduction for section 179 property. - Any deduction under section 179B of the Internal Revenue Code for capital costs to comply with Environmental Protection Agency sulfur regulations. - Any deduction under section 179C of the Internal Revenue Code for certain qualified refinery property placed in service after August 8, 2005, and before January 1, 2014.

+- Any deduction under section 179D of the Internal Revenue Code for certain energy efficient commercial building property placed in service after December 31, 2005, and before January 1, 2017. - Any deduction under section 179E of the Internal Revenue Code for qualified advanced mine safety equipment property placed in service after December 20, 2006, and before January 1, 2017. - Any deduction for removal of barriers to the disabled and the elderly. - Any disabled access credit, enhanced oil recovery credit, and credit for employer-provided childcare facilities and services. - Any special depreciation allowance. - Basis adjustment for investment credit property under section 50(c) of the Internal Revenue Code.